enyojs/enyo-docs/developer-guide/best-practices/api-reference.md

     */
 ```

-A brief initial declaration goes at (or near) the top of the source file.
-It is
+A brief initial declaration goes at the top of the source file.
-typically placed before the `var` declarations, but after the initial
-`require()` call, if there is one.

 The declaration consists of two lines.
 On the second line, the `@module` tag
 is used to indicate the name of the module, prefaced by the name of the library